19h47/link/README.md

 - For image the custom post type used the built in thumbnail functionality.

 - The link plugin offers the possibility to order links in backoffice.
-Thanks to menu_order.
+Thanks to `menu_order`.

 __WordPress__, since [3.5](https://make.wordpress.org/core/2012/11/30/new-color-picker-in-wp-3-5/) version, ship in its core a [color picker](https://github.com/automattic/Iris).